peterhaupt/fuzzy_risk_prediction/README.md

 `041_hyperparameter_tuning.py`

+The implementation of FST-PSO clustering relies on an external package, which does not provide functionality to fix randomness using a random seed.

 Second, the threshold for the binary classification is tuned.
+Please run the following Jupyter notebook to tune the decision threshold.

 Third, a cross-validation is performed to evaluate the stability of the model performance.